Men’s Issues

 For understandable reasons, men often have a harder time accessing therapy.
 The statistics tell a story.
 From internationalmensday.com:

-It is TOUGH to be a man in the world.
 We tell men to open up, talk about things, but men are often punished whenever they DO ask for help or in any way show that they're not 100% in control at all times.
-Men are often painted as simplistic, uncomplicated, stoic creatures, but people are complex, and men, I hear tell, are also people.
+Men are often painted as simplistic, uncomplicated, stoic creatures, but people are complex.

 More reasons it can be harder for men to get help:

 Men often take on roles in families and their professional lives where they're the ones other people rely on.
 They might be first responders or military servicemen.
+They might have other high-pressure jobs.
 They might be the earners, the caretakers of parents, children, and spouses.
-They might have other high-pressure jobs in STEM, law, or medicine.
 Geographic and social isolation plays a role, for example, people in farming communities which often bear their own internal and cultural stigmas about mental health.

 Sometimes it helps to see other men who faced mental health head-on and are better for it.
 One such guy is Dwayne "The Rock" Johnson.
 From Instagram and Twitter: